jasontally/astro-paper/src/content/blog/2024-05-16-choosing-the-right-platform.md

 # Simplicity and User Experience

 <p style="text-align: start">I want to be able to reuse some or all of the components of the platform for other purposes, where I may be supporting others who aren't familiar with Markdown, npm, or Git.
+I also want to be able to support authors that only have access to mobile devices.
 This is a problem for static site generators in general.
 One way to solve this has been to have a static site that pulls content from a dynamic content management system.
 I chose to avoid that pattern due to the complexity of having a static site interact with a CMS.</p>

 # Efficiency